-- UF’s QEP curriculum enhancement goal is to work in collaboration with colleges, academic units and faculty to develop new, and enhance existing, international course offerings.
-Thus, course content should be internationally and thematically-focused.
-It is anticipated that some course proposals will target students in a specific college or department, although courses with cross-college and/or department collaboration and appeal are particularly welcome.
+UF’s Quality Enhancement Plan (QEP) curriculum enhancement goal is to work in collaboration with colleges, academic units and faculty to develop new, and enhance existing, international course offerings.
+Thus, courses:

 Courses should address in a discipline-appropriate approach the following three student learning outcomes (SLOs) in content, critical thinking and communication, linked to broad competencies in Global Awareness and Intercultural Communication.
-The following SLOs were designed for the QEP as a whole (a link to the QEP Rubric can be found here):
+The following SLOs were designed for the QEP as a whole:

 - SLO1 (Content): Students identify, describe, and explain global and intercultural conditions and interdependencies.

 - SLO2 (Critical Thinking): Students analyze and interpret global and intercultural issues.

 - SLO3 (Communication): Students communicate effectively with members of other cultures.